Bake to the roots

 2. As soon as you added the pasta to the water wash and dry the salmon fillets, place on the prepared baking sheet, drizzle with some garlic oil, and season well with salt and pepper.
 Bake for about 12-13 minutes – the salmon should have a nice pink color and ideally be still a bit glossy on the inside (but not raw).
 Take out of the oven and set aside.

-3. Add the butter to a large pan and heat up.
+3. Add the butter to a large pan and heat it up.
 Add the chopped garlic and fry until soft and glossy (do not burn it) – for a minute or so.
 Deglaze with the white wine and heavy cream and add the lemon zest.
-Reduce the heat a bit and let cook for several minutes until the sauce starts to thicken a bit.
-Add the grated parmesan and mix in.
+Reduce the heat a bit and let it cook for several minutes until the sauce starts to thicken a bit.
+Add the grated parmesan and mix it in.
 Add the baby spinach leaves and let them cook for a moment.
 Season with some salt and pepper, add the drained pasta, and mix to combine – the pasta should be nicely coated with the sauce.
-Cut the salmon fillets into bite-size pieces (it should come off the skin easily) and add to the pan as well – mix carefully because the fish tends to fall apart.
+Cut the salmon fillets into bite-size pieces (they should come off the skin easily) and add them to the pan as well – mix carefully because the fish tends to fall apart.
 Serve with some lemon wedges (optional).

 Notes